averne/ProRes-CUDA/README.md

 # Prores-CUDA

 Port of my [Vulkan ProRes decoder](https://github.com/averne/FFmpeg/tree/vk-proresdec) to CUDA, for easier debugging, profiling and testing.
-Dumps all frames of a ProRes video to separate YUV files.

 Supports all codec features:
 - 4:2:2 and 4:4:4 subsampling
 - 10 and 12-bit depth
 - Alpha plane
-- Interlacing
+- Interlacing (outputs each field in a separate full-height frame)

+Options:
+- Specify number of frames to decode
+- Skip color decoding, alpha decoding or IDCT
+- Output to a raw YUV file, stdout or a hash function (xxhash64)

 Disclaimer: not tested thorougly.